-More general information about the child (nature of barrier to learning, specific arrangements required, medical conditions, learning support group or individual sessions, medical conditions, English as an additional language, disability, more able) is also recorded on the provision map for the child's class.
+More general information about the child (nature of barrier to learning, specific arrangements required, medical conditions, learning support group or individual sessions, medical conditions, English as an additional language, disability, more able) is also recorded on the Inclusion register.

-- All staff are expected to refer to the provision maps and pupil passports of children they teach to inform their planning and teaching. - Both forms are confidential. - Pupil passports and provision maps are designed to be working documents that are updated to reflect the current needs of the child. - Formal review meetings of pupil passports will take place three times a year, when parents and pupils will be involved in reviewing progress and setting new outcomes. - Class teachers (Nursery to Year 4), form, English and Maths set teachers (Senior School) are responsible for maintaining and updating the passports and provision maps with guidance from the Learning Support Department. - The SENCo reviews all passports and provision maps to ensure consistency, appropriateness and quality of outcomes.
+- All staff are expected to refer to the pupil passports and Learning Plans of children they teach to inform their planning and teaching. - Both forms are confidential. - Pupil passports and Learning plans are designed to be working documents that are updated regularly to reflect the current needs of the child. - Formal review meetings of pupil passports will take place three times a year, when pupils will be involved in reviewing progress and setting new outcomes.
+Parents will also be given the opportunity to review the documents. - Learning Support Assistants are responsible for maintaining and updating the passports and Learning Plans. - The SENCo reviews all passports and Learning Plans to ensure consistency, appropriateness and quality of outcomes.